-an attempt to keep pace with contestic demand.
+China has been the major investor in new urea capacity over the past decade, in an attempt to keep pace with domestic demand.
 Tens of millions of tonnes of new capacity have been added, about 70% of it based on coal feedstock.
 However, Chinese government policy is changing in this area, and this is likely to have a significant effect on the market in future.
-On the one hand, China has recognised the problem exporters, with the bulk of all new LNG capacity over the next few years to be built in the US and Australia.
-In the US this has also brought down domestic gas prices to the point where domestic gas-based chemtechnical demand for urea in Europe and caused by over-application of nitrogen fertilizer - particularly urea - at the expense of other fertilizers.
+On the one hand, China has recognised the problem caused by over-application of nitrogen fertilizer - particularly urea - at the expense of other fertilizers.
 China's nutrient use efficiency is considerably lower than North America or Europe, even though it uses much more fertilizer per hectare than those regions.
 It also faces a slower growing population, albeit one that is moving towards a diet higher in protein - more livestock rearing will make more manure available for farmers.
 The Chinese government decided in the most recent five year plan (2016-2020) to let nitrogen fertilizer demand rise only 1% per year to 202, at which point it will be capped.
 Future productivity gains will come from more efficient application.
 At the same time, this will remove the need for additional domestic urea production.
 There is a policy in place now to modernise or close older, smaller units.
 IFA estimates that net production growth in urea to 2020 in China may be less than 1 million t/a, once closures are taken into account.
 The Chinese Nitrogen Fertilizer Industry reported that 9 million t/a of urea capacity closed in 2014-15, and another 10 million t/a is slated for closure.
 While this will still leave China oversupplied and a major net exporter, it means new investment in urea capacity - outside of revamps - is likely to be outside of China.